michaelbdavidson7/basic-finance-class/README.md

 Open questions that we want to answer over the semester:
 * How expensive of an apartment/mortgage can I afford?
 * How do I know what I can afford each month?
+* How do I pay all my bills?
 * How do I pay off debt?
 * How much should I save each month?
 * How do I do my taxes? (a thin overview of available services)